-Yesterday, as I was doing a bit of research into my article about the traits of a typical millionaire, I came across a fascinating article from MarketWatch entitled Social media can keep you from being ‘The Millionaire Next Door’.
+Yesterday, I came across a fascinating article from MarketWatch entitled Social media can keep you from being ‘The Millionaire Next Door’.
 The article features an interview with the daughter of one of the authors of that book, Sarah Stanley Fallaw, who has continued her father’s work as the founder of DataPoints, which is essentially a company built around finding and extracting data on the affluent.

 Here’s an excerpt from that interview:

 MarketWatch: Were there any surprises resulting from the new research?

 Sarah Stanley Fallaw: The new things that were interesting were how being responsible for one’s finances impacted net worth.
 If you look at some of the research that relates to self-efficacy (which means you believe you can do things) and internal locus of control (believe that things around me are driven by my actions and behavior), you see the importance of social indifference.

 Do I care what other people are driving, or about trends?
 That sort of thing.
 When you look at the correlation between those scores and net worth, it holds true.

 The research is based on the idea that personal financial management is a job.
 My background is in industrial psychology, developing assessments that would predict someone’s performance on the job.
 We designed assessments for use in the selection in leaders and sales people.
 That’s essentially what my dad did.
 He defined how people who were self-made were able to build wealth on their own.

 MarketWatch: So social indifference is our ability to resist the temptations of fashion, trends, fads or the luxury car parked next door.
 This isn’t really a new problem, as your father pointed out in his book.